Get Started with HeteroSTA

 1. Standard Sign-off STA: A complete workflow for analyzing a design from Verilog and SPEF files.

 2. Integration with an Optimization Engine: A workflow for using HeteroSTA to guide a tool like a placer by providing raw timing data.
-Of course.
-Here is the updated section with the added note on how to obtain a license.

 Prerequisite: License Initialization